-Harms wanted the Hermannsburg seminary to offer opportunities for uneducated boys to engage in evangelical work.
+Harms wanted the HMG seminary to offer opportunities for uneducated boys to engage in evangelical work.
 Eight of the first twelve candidates were peasant boys from the surrounding area, the Lüneburger Heide (Heathlands of Lueneburg).
-In the early group photographs from Hermannsburg we see the hands of the candidates rolled up or hidden in sleeves, fingernails shielded from view in the self-conscious habit of manual workers.
 One of the earliest photos is a collage with the heads of the candidates superimposed on figures in dark suits and polished shoes.
 Many of the group photos also demonstrate brotherliness among the candidates through linking of arms or hands.

 The idea that uneducated peasants could be turned into priests undermined the more prestigious theological colleges that formed the core of the most established universities, which maintained class distinctions through market mechanisms, because a university education was well out of reach of the less well off.
 When it came to ordaining the first cohort of candidates, the Hanoverian church authority (Konsistorium) found an insurmountable ‘defectus scientiae’ in the candidates who had been neither trained in the old languages nor in science and theology.